Search

 Retreating Ice, Bishop Glacier, BC 1985-2017 (credit: Landsat and the AGU)

-"In 2017 the Bishop Glacier 'proto-lake' is ~2.5 miles long with a glacier retreat of nearly 10,000 feet in 32 years.
+"In 2017 the Bishop Glacier 'proto-lake' is ~2.5 miles long with a glacier retreat of nearly 10,000 feet (nearly 2 miles) in 32 years.
 Ring Glacier has retreated 2600 feet from Bishop Glacier.
 The lake is relatively free of icebergs in 2017, suggesting a reduced calving rate in recent years."

-Also, clearly visible, is the growth of shrub and forest vegetation (green) on newly exposed landscapes once covered by ice.
-A perspective on Canada's glaciers, particularly in British Columbia, experiencing fapid decline due to climate change, is provided in a video report.
+Also, clearly visible, is the advance in growth of shrub and forest vegetation (green) on the newly exposed landscapes once covered in ice.
+A perspective on Canada's glaciers, particularly in British Columbia, experiencing rapid decline from climate change, is provided in this video report.
 WHB

 Print